Mature Masculine

 Control: Demands constant reassurance and proof of love.

-Rigidity: Lost all playfulness and spontaneity in connection.
+Rigidity: Lost playfulness and spontaneity in connection.

 Fear: Clings out of worry, not love.